Heart of Hospice Stories

 Len and his wife, Ella, came to St. Joseph’s Hospice for a tour.
 The usual sterile antiseptic hospital odors have been replaced by the aroma of coffee, freshly baked muffins and chocolate chip cookies in the morning.

-Giving in Memory – Peter McConville Story
+Giving in Memory – McConville Family Story

 Local business leader and President of May-McConville-Omni Insurance Brokers, Peter McConville, passed away at St. Joseph’s Hospice in June 2017.
 His brother, Shawn, shares the family’s experience within residential care and why they chose to give to St. Joseph’s Hospice in memory of Peter.